Spontaneous wave formation in stochastic self-driven particle systems: Introduction

 \section{Introduction}

-The emergence of collective behaviors is frequently observed in the dynamics of self-driven agents interacting locally.
-Examples are collective motions and self-organization including the formation of patterns, structures, waves, or clusters in bacterial colonies, animal aggregations, or pedestrian dynamics \cite{Buhl2006,Ben-Jacob1994,Vicsek2012,Helbing1997,Helbing2000b}.
-Spontaneous formation of stop-and-go waves in congested road traffic flows or pedestrian streams is a typical example of self-organization.
-Indeed, stop-and-go phenomena, also related as phantom jam, jamiton, or self-sustained waves in the literature \cite{Kurtze1995,Seibold2013,Flynn2009}, currently occur in traffic, pedestrian or again bicycle flows.
-Even in experiments with periodic boundary conditions where the infrastructure cannot explain their presence stop-and-go waves emerge, the flows of vehicles or pedestrians tending to stream jerky instead of streaming homogeneously \cite{Sugiyama2008,Zhang2014}.
+The emergence of collective motion behaviors is frequently observed in the dynamics of agents interacting locally.
+Examples are swarming and the formation of patterns and structures in bacterial colonies, animal aggregations, or traffic flow and pedestrian dynamics \cite{Buhl2006,Ben-Jacob1994,Vicsek2012,Helbing1997,Helbing2000b}.
+Spontaneous formation of stop-and-go waves in uni-directional road traffic or pedestrian streams is a typical example of self-organization.
+Stop-and-go phenomena, also related to accordion-like traffic, phantom jam, jamiton, or self-sustained waves in the literature \cite{Kurtze1995,Seibold2013,Flynn2009}, currently occur in vehicle, pedestrian or again bicycle flows \cite{Orosz2010,Boltes2018}.
+The flows in congested states tend to stream jerky with acceleration and deceleration phases instead of streaming uniformly.
+Stop-and-go waves even emerge in single-file experiments where neither the infrastructure nor the initial configuration can explain their presence \cite{Sugiyama2008,Zhang2014,STERN2018}.
+Beside scientific interests, stop-and-go waves impact the safety and the comfort of the users, and also the environment.
+Indeed, they generate more fuel consumption and pollutant emission than space homogeneous streaming \cite{Aguilera2014,Stern2019}.